Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: The Design of Near-Optimal Policies

-In fact, this policy also achieves the more cost-effective resource allocation as illustrated in the second allocation in Fig.~\ref{Fig.031} by setting $\beta_{0}=\beta$.
-What's more, the policy defined in (\ref{policy-long-term}) is also adaptive.
-When a user owns more self-owned instances (e.g., 4 instances), $\beta_{0}$ can be set to be smaller than $\beta$ (e.g., 0); then, both two jobs will be allocated two self-owned instances.
+This policy achieves more cost-effective resource allocation as illustrated in Fig.~\ref{Fig.031} (right) where $\beta_{0}$ is set to $\beta=\frac{1}{2}$.
+Furthermore, this policy is also adaptive.
+For example, given another user who owns more instances (e.g., 5 instances), $\beta_{0}$ can be set to a value $<\beta$ (e.g., 0); then, both jobs are allocated more self-owned instances: $r_{1}=2$, and $r_{2}=3$.
 As a result, self-owned instances are fully utilized and there is no need purchasing spot or on-demand instances.